pghalliday/financial-simulator/lib/providers/README.md

 # Providers

-A collection of Provider implementations that will take the current date and provide an item valid for that date.
+A collection of Provider implementations that will take the current date and provide sequences of values valid for that date.
+The sequence will be wrapped in an instance `Provided` that will also indicate if the provider has completed (i.e., it will not provide any more values).

 ```python